justexisted/bonitaforward/current_database_schema.md

 - tags (jsonb)
 - rating (numeric)
 - created_at (timestamptz)
-- category (text) - NOTE: This is 'category' not 'category_key' in the real DB
+- category_key (text) - NOTE: This is 'category_key' not 'category' in the real DB
 - published (bool)
 - badges (text[])
 - phone (text)